Suji Kwock Kim

 Suji Kwock Kim is a Korean-American-British poet and playwright.

 Early life and education

-Kim's parents, grandparents and great-grandparents were all born in what is now North Korea.
+Kim's parents, grandparents and great-grandparents were all born in what's now North Korea.
 Her maternal great-grandfather co-founded 조선어학회, the Korean Language Society, during the Japanese occupation of Korea.
-He later became a linguistics professor and dean at Yonsei University in Seoul.
+He later became a linguistics professor and Dean at Yonsei University in Seoul.

-Kim was educated at Yale University, the University of Iowa Writers' Workshop, Seoul National University and Yonsei University, where she was a Fulbright Scholar, and Stanford University, where she was a Wallace Stegner Fellow.
+Kim was educated at Yale University, the University of Iowa Writers' Workshop, Seoul National University and Yonsei University, where she was a Fulbright Scholar, Stanford University, where she was a Wallace Stegner Fellow, and Princeton University, where she was a Hodder Fellow.